-(4) The amounts for fiscal year 2016 in this column consist of cash bonus payments under the Annual Bonus Plan approved by the Compensation Committee in January 2017.
+(4) The amounts for fiscal year 2017 in this column consist of cash bonus payments under the Annual Bonus Plan approved by the Compensation Committee in January 2018.
 Please see "Compensation Discussion and Analysis" above for a description of the Annual Bonus Plan.

-(5) The amounts in this column include (i) contributions made by the Company under its 401(k) Plan; (ii) reimbursement for auto expenses and lodging expenses in Mountain View or Sunnyvale, CA; and (iii) excess medical waiver reimbursement, as provided in the following table:
+(5) The amounts in this column include (i) contributions made by the Company under its 401(k) Plan; (ii) severance payments under Mr. Fischer's Separation Agreement; (iii) reimbursement for auto expenses and lodging expenses in Mountain View,